List of governors of Georgia: Governors

 Georgia was one of the original Thirteen Colonies and was admitted as a state on January 2, 1788.
 Before it declared its independence, Georgia was a colony of the Kingdom of Great Britain.
+It seceded from the Union on January 19, 1861, and was a founding member of the Confederate States of America on February 4, 1861.
+Following the end of the American Civil War, Georgia during Reconstruction was part of the Third Military District, which exerted some control over governor appointments and elections.
+Georgia was readmitted to the Union on July 25, 1868; again expelled from Congress on March 3, 1869; and again readmitted on July 15, 1870.

 The Rules and Regulations of the Colony, drafted in 1776, provided for a president to serve a term of 6 months.
 A formal constitution was drafted in 1777, providing for a governor to serve a term of one year, but no more than one year out of every three.
 The term was lengthened to two years in 1789, but with no term limit.
-The 1865 constitution required governors to take four years off after serving two terms, but that was quickly changed in the 1868 constitution, which allowed for four-year terms with no limits.
+The 1865 constitution required governors to take four years off after serving two terms, but that was quickly changed in the 1868 constitution, which allowed four-year terms with no limits.
 The term length was returned to the two-year term and limit of the 1865 constitution in 1877.

-The 1945 constitution changed the length of terms to four years, with governors required to take four years off before running again, and it created the office of lieutenant governor, who would exercise the powers of the governor should the office become vacant.
+The 1945 constitution changed the length of terms to four years, with governors required to take four years off before running again, and it created the office of Lieutenant Governor of Georgia, who would exercise the powers of the governor should the office become vacant.
 This was changed in 1983 so that the lieutenant governor fully becomes governor in that circumstance.
 Before the creation of the office of lieutenant governor, the president of the senate (or, before 1789, the president of the executive council) would exercise the powers of governor.
 The 1983 constitution also allows governors to succeed themselves once, before having to wait four years to run again.
+The governor and the lieutenant governor are not officially elected on the same ticket.